johnpuddephatt/leedscommunityhomes/_drafts/temporary-office-support-help-needed.md

 #### **Where is the job?.........**

-Based in LCH’s office in Cross Green - a 10 minute cycle ride from talk or a half hour walk.
+Based in LCH’s office in Cross Green - a 5-10 minute cycle ride from town or 15/20 mins walk from the Minster.
 There’s parking outside the building.
 The job will mainly be office based but can at times be worked remotely by agreement.

 #### **How long, money and all that…….**